 Then when you want them, go pull the mulch or straw back and harvest them straight from the ground.

-Well, there are my 17 rules for successful gardening with root crops.
+Well, there are my 17 rules for successful gardening with root vegetables.
 I hope that you find them useful as well as the harvesting and storage tips.